 With tourism still in its infancy, Cahul doesn’t offer a wide range of five-star restaurants.
 However, there are some good local spots, along with several decent supermarkets and delis.

-- Get to Fourchette (the best supermarket in town, with a deli stocked with tasty local dishes)
+- Get to Fourchette (the best supermarket in town, with a deli offering a range of tasty local dishes)

-- Don’t miss Central Market (great place to get your fresh fruit and vegetables, best selection on Saturdays)
+- Don’t miss Central Market (a great place for fresh fruit and vegetables, with the best selection on Saturdays)

-- Check out Basilika Cafeteria (decent coffee, nice selection of teas, and beautiful cakes)
+- Check out Basilika Cafeteria (good coffee, a nice selection of teas, and beautiful cakes)

 Things to see and do in Cahul

-Lower Prut Biosphere Reserve Located south of Cahul, the Lower Prut Biosphere Reserve covers a vast area of rivers, lakes, and forests.
-With its diverse ecosystems, it’s an incredible destination for birdwatching.
-Infrastructure is gradually improving, with new access roads and observation towers appearing.
-A UNESCO site, it’s well worth the drive.
+Lower Prut Biosphere Reserve Located south of Cahul, the Lower Prut Biosphere Reserve covers a large area of rivers, lakes, and wetlands.
+With its diverse ecosystems, it’s an incredible destination for birdwatching and nature lovers.
+Infrastructure is gradually improving, with new access roads and observation towers continuing to develop.
+A UNESCO-listed biosphere reserve, it’s well worth the drive.

-Eco Village Valeni This traditional-style village includes rooms to stay, a restaurant, and a small museum.
-It offers a glimpse into how rural life in Moldova was — and still is.
-A great community initiative and a rewarding place to visit.
+Eco Village Valeni This traditional-style village includes accommodation, a restaurant, and a small museum.
+It offers a glimpse into rural life in Moldova, both past and present.
+It’s a community-focused initiative and a rewarding place to visit.

 Wine Tasting at one of the local vineyards will be on most itineraries.
-Vinia Traian Vineyard doesn’t offer tours in English, but you can taste and purchase their wines.
-The staff are helpful, and although there was a language barrier, the experience was fun.
+Vinia Traian Vineyard does not always offer tours in English, but you can taste and purchase their wines.
+Staff are helpful, and while language barriers may exist, the experience is still enjoyable.

 Getting around Cahul